Ravens Piano Camp

 Location: Fine Arts Center & Lower School Practice Rooms

-Program Description: New for 2018, Ravens Piano Camp enriches piano students' skills in rhythm, note reading, music theory, music history, and performing through rotational daily classes and master class performances.
+Program Description: Ravens Piano Camp enriches piano students' skills in rhythm, note reading, music theory, music history, and performing through rotational daily classes and master class performances.
 Campers will be grouped by age and skill level for classes, and master classes will be attended by all.

 Hands on instruction is provided by highly-qualified and experienced music instructors.
 The week will end with a solo and duet recital highlighting campers' work through the week.

 **Please Note: Attending campers need to have at least 3 months of prior piano instruction.
-Solo pieces are required to memorized and ready to perform before the camp begins.
+Solo pieces are required to be memorized and ready to perform before the camp begins.
 Duet music will be learned during the camp week.
-The deadline for online registration will be Monday, July 16th (two weeks prior the start of the camp program).
-If you have questions about these requirements please contact the camp instructor, Melodie Bobbitt, at firstname.lastname@example.org or email@example.com.
+The deadline for online registration will be Monday, July 15th (two weeks prior to the start of the camp program).
+If you have questions about these requirements please contact the camp instructor, Melodie Bobbitt, at firstname.lastname@example.org.

 What to Bring: Pianos and smart boards are provided.
 Campers will need to bring their lunch, piano books, pencil and paper daily.
 As well, campers should bring their lunch each day.